Artaud (album): LegacyArtaud is considered Spinetta's masterpiece, as well as one of the most revolutionary and influential albums of Argentine rock, having been regarded as the greatest album in the history of the genre on several occasions. Eduardo Santos of Noisey described it in 2016 as "one of the key records in the history of Argentine and Latin American rock that, thanks to that journey between the real and the oneiric manifested in its nine songs, was engraved in the history of music." In 2014, the Peruvian newspaper Trome described Artaud as the most influential album of rock en español. Chilean newspaper El Ciudadano wrote in 2016 that the album "marked generations of artists across the continent." Upon the musician's death in 2012, author Juan Pablo Bertazza considered that Artaud is the album that "best explains why Spinetta raised the Argentine cultural level". Journalist Walter Medina reflected: "I imagined our cultural history without Artaud and I did not need greater imaginary absences to reach the total certainty that, even with the richness that characterizes it, the history of Argentine music and culture would be [a whole different story] without the work of [Spinetta]."

 American magazine Al Borde ranked "Todas las hojas son del viento" 220th in its 2007 list of "The 500 [Songs] of Ibero-American Rock".

-Ramón Garibaldo Valdéz and Mario Bahena Urióstegui argue that its release made Argentine rock the largest dissident musical movement on the continent.

-Clarín's Diego Huerta described it in 2012 as "a revolutionary, countercultural work."
+Ramón Garibaldo Valdéz and Mario Bahena Urióstegui argue that its release made Argentine rock the largest dissident musical movement on the continent.Clarín's Diego Huerta described it in 2012 as "a revolutionary, countercultural work."

-CONICET's Sergio Pujol felt that the release of Artaud signified the culmination of a process of maturation and detachment from commercial preassures.
+CONICET's Sergio Pujol felt that the release of Artaud signified the culmination of a process of maturation and detachment from commercial pressures.

 In a 1992 interview, fellow Argentine rock icon Charly García called Spinetta one of his influences and, when asked which of his songs he would like to have composed, he replied: "Artaud, the whole record".

 In June 2019, Argentine label RGS released a CD tribute album titled Artaud: un homenaje a un gran disco (English: "Artaud, an homage to a great record"), which replicates the original artwork and includes the nine tracks in the same order, each versioned by a different artist.

 On January 23, 2020, Google celebrated what would have been Spinetta's 70th birthday with a Doodle which, besides Argentina, appeared in Austria, Bolivia, Bulgaria, Chile, Colombia, Ecuador, Germany, Iceland, Italy, Paraguay, Peru, Spain, Switzerland, Uruguay and Vietnam.
 Green predominates in the homage, commemorating Artaud's iconic album cover.